Maradox/osmdroid-wiki/Offline-Map-Tiles.md

 # How can I create an offline storage archive?

-There's a few different options.
+There are a few different options.

 ## OSM Map Tile Packager